-Switching to a better loan can save you thousands.
+Switching to a better home loan can save you thousands.
 Here's how to do it right.

-Our definitive guide will answer your questions and walk you through the steps to help make sure you get the best deal possible on your home loan.
+Our guide answers your questions and walks you through the steps to make sure you get the best deal possible on your mortgage.

 What are the benefits of refinancing?

-While refinancing is usually a pretty straightforward process, it is admittedly going to take a bit of work on your part.
-So before you decide to jump in with both feet, it’s good to weigh up the benefits you’re likely to see.
+While refinancing is usually a pretty straightforward process, it is admittedly going to take a little work on your part.
+So before you decide to jump in with both feet, it’s good to weigh up the advantages.

 - You can repay your mortgage faster

 - You can get your finances back on track

 1. You can save a lot of money

 Saving money is the most common reason people refinance.
 They’re looking for a cheaper mortgage.
 A “cheaper” mortgage usually means a loan with a lower interest rate, fewer fees or, ideally, both.

 It’s hard to overstate the benefit of shaving a few basis points off your mortgage rate.
 It can save you tens of thousands of dollars over the life of your loan.
 Let’s look at a quick example.